bjackson14/pts-webcomponents/README.md

 ## React Implementation
 First run `npm install pts-webcomponents` to add the library to the `package.json`.
 <br>
 Then in the `App.js` file, import the web component and add the web component's tag to the html.
+To import all web components, import `pts-webcomponents/dist`.
 ```
 import './App.css';
-import { LoadingBar } from 'pts-webcomponents';
+import { LoadingBar } from 'pts-webcomponents/dist/loading-bar';

 function App() {
   return (